top1944/duckuments/docs/atoms_10_duckietown_meta/70_contrib/80_knowledge_skills_competences.md

 An exercise is a practice atom aimed at improving technical skills.
 Exercises are listed in []().
 \end{definition}

-Exercises are targeted to different "things" to which technical skills related.
+Exercises are targeted to different "things" to which technical skills are related.
 They may be mathematical exercises aimed at practicing a method, or they may be coding exercises aimed at practicing resolutions of hardware implementation challenges.

 \begin{definition}[Proof]    \label{def:proof}
 A proof is a practice atom aimed at improving cognitive skills.